expo/expo/docs/pages/versions/v39.0.0/sdk/permissions.md

 > **Note (iOS):** In Expo client on iOS this permission will always ask the user for permission to access location data while the app is in use.

 > If you would like to access location data in a standalone app, note that you'll need to provide location usage descriptions in `app.json`.
 For more information see [Deploying to App Stores guide](../../distribution/app-stores/#system-permissions-dialogs-on-ios).

+#### `scope`

+Returns whether permission is granted only for location updates when app is in use (`whenInUse`), even when app is backgrounded (`always`) or when permission is not granted (`none`).
+On devices running Android in versions lower than 10, scope value is either `always` or `none` depending on permission being granted.
+There is no special background location permission on Android 9 and below.

 #### What location usage descriptions should I provide on iOS?